MElfeel/oxford-frameworks-2019/readme.md

 ## To Do

-- Read JSON in React from StackBlitz
+- Read JSON in React from StackBlitz?
+- Starter versions of StackBlitz code